Trusted advice for your most important decisions.

-Meeting with an attorney will help ensure that you are doing planning appropriate for your specific situation and needs.
+Meeting with an attorney helps ensure that you are doing planning appropriate for your specific situation and needs.

-- Understand the state and federal estate and inheritance taxes that might be due upon your death;
+- Understand the federal estate taxes that might be due upon your death;

 - Analyze how difficult probate might be in your specific situation;

-- Explore planning opportunities for minimizing taxes and probate expenses; and
+- Explore tax planning opportunities and approaches for minimizing probate expenses;

-- Consider options for protecting assets that pass to your children or other beneficiaries.
+- Consider how much protection should be provided for assets that pass to your children or other beneficiaries.

-Taking time to do a consultation can help give you peace of mind, knowing that you have considered and explored many issues that could impact your plan.
+Taking the time to prepare for and participate in a detailed consultation can help give you peace of mind, knowing that you have considered and explored issues that could have a significant impact on your plan.

 A revocable living trust is not necessary for everyone but might be recommended if you: